Murders, fraud, a hitman plot: Alex Murdaugh’s spectacular fall from grace

 It later emerged that two different weapons – a rifle and a shotgun – were used to kill the victims.

-For the last 13 months, no arrests have ever been made, no suspects named and no charges brought over their killings.
+For the last 13 months, no arrests have been made in the murders of the mother and son.
+No suspects named and no charges brought over their killings.

 His family rallied around him, with his brothers appearing on Good Morning America insisting his innocence.

-One year on, John Murdaugh told The Post and Courier that he had been told his brother would now be charged with the killings.
+One year on, his brother John Murdaugh revealed that the SLED had met with the family and notified them that – two days later – the 53-year-old was going to be charged with Maggie and Paul’s murders and evidence would be presented before a grand jury.

-“The entire family has been consistent that regardless of what goes on, we want the truth,” he said.
+“The entire family has been consistent that regardless of what goes on, we want the truth,” said John.

-SLED spokesperson Renée Wunderlich told The Independent in a statement that the agency’s investigation into the murders of Maggie and Paul Murdaugh is “still active and ongoing” and that no additional information will be provided at this time.
+Two days later, the grand jury met behind closed doors and agreed to charge Mr Murdaugh over the slayings.

+Officials would not comment further on what evidence had finally led to the murder charges, 13 months on from the attacks, citing an active investigation.

 No motive is known.

-At the time of their deaths, Maggie was reportedly living apart from her husband at the time of her murder and had been speaking with divorce attorneys.
+However, at the time of their deaths, Mr Murdaugh’s finances were in secretly in tatters and Maggie was reportedly living apart from her husband and had been speaking with divorce attorneys.

 Paul, meanwhile, was facing trial for the boating death of a 19-year-old woman.